Vinny-Bass/42-course/Ft_printf/Readme.md

 * Max 5 functions per file
 * Max 5 vars per function
 * Max 4 arguments
+* Only the while loop structure is available
+* No external libs or functions allowed, except for malloc and free.

 ---
 ## 🛠️ Usage